Are you hoping to take your blog to the next level? Well, there are several strategies that make the top marketing blogs in the industry successful.

 If you want to mimic a blog that does this well, check out some of the work by Econsultancy.

-In this particular post, there are links scattered throughout, including two that standout after the first paragraph.
+They scatter links throughout, including such as in this piece about Facebook’s new smart glasses.
 Along the way, there are a variety of internal and external links, all of which support the content and/or provide the reader with another avenue to learn more.
-The information you’ll be presented with here should help you refine your overall marketing strategy if it needs some nourishment.

 It’s one thing to write and publish a blog post.
 It’s another thing entirely to interact with your audience.
 Remember, the primary purpose of each post is to teach your audience something, and content marketing as a whole is about engaging with the audience that buys your product.